 After a recent rebranding, Bing ads are now called Microsoft Ads.”
 The company has recently re-branded its advertising program to make a stronger connection with the corporate parent, and to reflect additional partner sites under its umbrella.

-Microsoft’s search engine assets now include not just Bing, but also Yahoo and AOL.
-When you advertise on one platform, your ad is actually seen on all three.
-This opens up campaigns to searchers across all Bing, Yahoo, and AOL owned and operated sites, as well as various partner sites.
+Microsoft also now owns Yahoo and AOL.
+Advertising on one of these platforms gets you all three.
+This opens up campaigns to searchers across all Bing, Yahoo, and AOL owned and operated sites, as well as their various partner sites.

 Getting started with Microsoft Ads

-Just like Google Ads, Microsoft ads are a PPC, auction-based system where you bid on key search terms in order to position your ad on relevant search results pages (SERPs), next to or above organic (unpaid) search results.
+Microsoft run on a PPC, auction-based system.
+The bidding goal is to position your ad on relevant search results pages (SERPs), either next to or above organic (unpaid) search results.